Skip to main content

 • ✅ Cryptographically secure when properly implemented

-• ⚠️ Requires protocol-level verification of commitments
+• ⚠️ Requires smart-contract (on-chain) verification of commitments and incentives/penalties for non-reveals.

-Speed: Very slow (multi-phase, multi-block process)
+Speed: very slow (multi-phase, multi-block process)

 Use cases:

-• High-value applications, for example decentralized auctions
+• High-value applications, for example, decentralized auctions

 • Systems requiring Byzantine fault tolerance